AbhisekPhy/AbhisekPhy.github.io/_pages/openings.md

 author_profile: true
 ---

 **Junior Research Fellow (JRF) position:** We currently have an opening for a *Junior Research Fellow (JRF)* position funded by the Anusandhan National Research Foundation (ANRF).
-The position is initially for one year, with the possibility of extension based on the candidate's performance.
+The position is initially for one year, with the possibility of further extensions.
 The candidate may also be considered for a PhD position in our group, subject to successfully clearing the institute's PhD admission process.

 Interested students are encouraged to apply here:  <a href=" https://drive.google.com/file/d/1P48cDT1OkwVeXUQGMH6f2qQNtsBaSKKQ/view"> adJRF </a> (**Deadline – July 30, 2025**).